 Ubud is a relatively small city, so you can easily walk around, even from one end of the city to the other.
 Therefore, if you don’t mind walking, you’re not going to need any special kind of transportation for your first day in Ubud.

 However, if you follow this 3 days in Ubud itinerary, you will need some kind of a transportation to visit all the amazing attractions around Ubud on your second and third day.
 You have basically two options: you can either rent a scooter or you can hire a private driver.

 The cheapest and most popular way of transportation is renting a scooter but if you don’t have an experience in scooter riding, I wouldn’t recommend it.
 The traffic is pretty crazy in and around Ubud, so you will have a hard time navigating your scooter without experience.

 The other option is hiring a private driver, which in my experience is the best way to get around Ubud.
 It’s generally more expensive than renting a scooter but in exchange it takes away all the stress and you don’t have worry about transportation during your stay.

 Where to stay in Ubud

 This 3 days in Ubud itinerary wouldn’t be complete without going over some of the best accommodations.
 Since Ubud is one of the most popular places to visit in Bali, you can find many accommodation options for every budget.

 Below you can find some of the best hotels to stay in Ubud.
-Do you prefer booking Airbnbs rather than hotels on your travels?
-Then you need to check out my article about the best Airbnbs in Ubud and if you’re looking for something more special, check out these private pool villas in Ubud and you can also find some of the best bamboo houses in Bali around the city.
+If you’re looking for something more special, check out these private pool villas in Ubud and you can also find some of the best bamboo houses in Bali around the city.